Adaptive image caching based on network speed with Workbox.js

 gulp.task('default', build);

-The above is very self-explanatory.
-Clean the dist folder, copy all files over from the working folder (app
+Clean the dist folder, copy all files from the working folder (app), inject the static assets.
+Self-explanatory.

-You are probably wondering, how does Workbox know where to inject these assets?
-Good question!
-We need to tell it, and the place we need to tell it is in sw.js
+How does Workbox know where to inject these assets?
+We tell it, in sw.js:

 workbox.precaching.precacheAndRoute([]);